College of Health and Human Services

 - The profession of nursing, as represented by associations and their members, is responsible for articulating nursing values, for maintaining the integrity of the profession and its practice, and for shaping social policy.

-The Bachelor of Science in Nursing degree program is accredited by the Indiana State Board of Nursing, and the National League for Nursing Accrediting Commission (NLNAC), 61 Broadway, New York, NY, 10006, phone: (212) 989-9393.
+The Bachelor of Science in Nursing degree program is accredited by the Indiana State Board of Nursing, and the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd.
+NE Suite 850, Atlanta, GA, 30326, phone: (404) 975-5000.

 The School of Nursing is an agency member of the National League for Nursing and the American Association of Colleges of Nursing.